 5. Retail Salt Therapy

 The therapeutic benefits of salt will naturally extend from the treatment room into your retail space, where their versatility will appeal to clients year-round.
-The Salt Dome Diffuser Lamp can serve as both a salt lamp and an aromatherapy diffuser.
-One-of-a-kind and absolutely beautiful, the Natural Salt Lamp is hand-shaped from select chunks of the finest, most potent salt crystal in the world.
+For self-care, warm herbal salt baths from Kneipp are a popular retail choice.

 Universal Companies is proud to have a team of experienced spa advisors on staff and welcomes you to consult with our professionals about spa products and supplies, including ingredients, equipment, and retail.
 Dedicated to the success of spa professionals everywhere, we're grateful to be recognized with the American Spa Magazine Professional's Choice Award, Favorite Distributor of the Year for many consecutive years.
 (Thank you!)